area17/twill/README.md

     /*
     |--------------------------------------------------------------------------
-    | CMS Toolkit Enabled Features
+    | Twill Enabled Features
     |--------------------------------------------------------------------------
     |
-    | This array allows you to enable/disable the CMS Toolkit default features.
+    | This array allows you to enable/disable the Twill default features.
     |
      */
     'enabled' => [